 When Succession Meets Sanctions

 In 1870, Tsar Alexander II (Александр II) issued an imperial decree establishing a sparkling wine estate on the shores of Lake Abrau (Озеро Абрау).
-By 2025, that estate—now run by the son of the oil billionaire who rescued it—ships hundreds of thousands of bottles to China annually and supplies business class on China Eastern Airlines (中国东方航空).
+The location was deliberate: a freshwater lake nestled between the Caucasus foothills and the Black Sea coast, its microclimate uniquely suited to viticulture.
+For more than a century, that estate produced sparkling wine under tsars, revolutionaries, and Soviet planners alike.
+By 2025, it was run by the son of the oil billionaire who rescued it from post-Soviet decay—shipping hundreds of thousands of bottles to China annually and supplying business class on China Eastern Airlines (中国东方航空).
 A 36,000-bottle airline contract, and a succession story embedded within it.

 China is, of course, our main investment export direction.